 Abstract: Critics of the Zitterbewegung model often ask what predictions come out of the model.
-The answer to this question is quite simple: in order to gain credibility, the model would need to explain the anomalous magnetic moment as measured in experiments.
-If it can do this, then it should probably be recognized as a valid and alternative interpretation of quantum mechanics.
-This paper explores the geometry of the model in very much depth and, as such, lays the foundations for such explanation.
+The answer to this question is quite simple: in order to gain credibility, the model would need to explain the anomalous magnetic moment as measured in, for example, the Harvard single-electron cyclotron experiments .
+If it could do this, then it should be recognized as a valid and alternative interpretation of quantum mechanics.
+This paper explores the geometry of the zbw model in very much detail and argues it can be done.
+In this paper, we do the calculations assuming the naked zbw charge has zero rest mass, and we find an anomalous magnetic moment that's off by a factor of the order of $1/\alpha$ .
+This is quite encouraging because the model has a flexible assumption (the rest mass of the naked zbw charge may have some value close to zero rather than exactly zero) which can be further tuned.

-Keywords: Zitterbewegung, mass-energy equivalence, wavefunction interpretations, realist interpretation of quantum mechanics.
+Keywords: Zitterbewegung, mass-energy equivalence, wavefunction interpretations, realist interpretation of quantum mechanics, anomalous magnetic moment, classical explanation of anomalous magnetic moment.